Pennsylvania Trust Guide

 11.6.
 Pennsylvania Inheritance Taxes

 Appendix 11.B.
-Proposed Qualified Business Income Deduction Regulations
+Final Regulations for Qualified Business Income Deductions

 Appendix 11.C.
 Notice 2018-64